MandoCodes1/dr-eugenia-vila-website/README.md

 **Live Site**: [dreugeniavila.com](https://www.dreugeniavila.com/en/)

-Built a professional website as a side project for a dental clinic in Málaga, Spain, using Astro, TypeScript, and Tailwind CSS.
+Built a professional website for a dental clinic in Málaga, Spain, using Astro, TypeScript, and Tailwind CSS.

 ## Tech Stack